tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * After calculating the ROI, you can see it's `0.1` or `10%`.

-Continue the demo and explain to students that you will cover some concepts about returns using sample data from the [S&P/TSX Composite Index](https://en.wikipedia.org/wiki/S%26P/TSX_Composite_Index).
+Continue the demo and explain to students that you will now cover calculating daily and cumulative returns using sample data from the [S&P/TSX Composite Index](https://en.wikipedia.org/wiki/S%26P/TSX_Composite_Index).

-Conduct a dry walkthrough on the code that loads the S&P TSX data and prepares the DataFrame to start the analysis.
+Conduct a dry walkthrough of the code that loads the S&P TSX data and prepares the DataFrame to start the analysis.
 After plotting the daily close price, continue the demo and highlight the following:

-* **Daily returns** are a series of returns calculated over several days, with each daily return representing the relative increase or decrease in investment between days.

-* The `shift()` function creates an offset of a DataFrame index by a specified amount.
+* When calculating *daily returns* we can use the `shift` function.
+This function creates an offset of a DataFrame index by a specified amount.
 In this case, the index of the `tsx_csv` is offset by `1` to emulate the daily return formula.

   ![shift-function](Images/shift-function.png)

-* The `pct_change()` function calculates the percentage difference between each element of a time series.
+* Alternatively, the `pct_change()` function can be used.
+This function calculates the percentage difference between each element of a time series.
 Therefore, for time series data such as daily closing prices of a stock, using the `pct_change()` function conveniently produces a series of daily returns.

   ![pct-change-function](Images/pct-change-function.png)